cdaringe/factorio-type-kit/docs/_posts/get-started.md

 That is, for every player, if there is a positive speed modifier and and the player is not walking, zero out the modifier.

 Why didn't we just do a `game.players.forEach`? `game.players` isn't an array, so that won't work.
 TypeScript protected us from making that mistake!
 What about `Object.entries(game.players).forEach`?
 Yep, that worked!
-Why did we do `Object.values(...)`?
-Because `game.tables` is a special dictionary in Lua.
+Why did we not do `Object.values(...)`?
+Because `game.players` is a [special dictionary](https://lua-api.factorio.com/latest/LuaGameScript.html#LuaGameScript.players) in Lua.
 Not all iterables map cleanly between languages. `Object.values(...)` wouldn't have given us compiler error, but still would have failed.
 Improved typing is needed to protect against these failures.
 While TypeScriptToLua generally helps out a great deal protect us from writing erroneous code, it is only as good as its applied type constraints.

 When using JS standard library provisions, as we did above, the compiler will add a typescript-lua polyfill, `lualib_bundle`.
 The emitted Lua perhaps is not as elegant: